12. Verrou: a floating-point rounding errors checker

 --vr-seed=RNG_SEED [default=automatically generated]

 If present, this option allows setting the seed of the pseudo-Random Number Generator used for the random or average rounding modes.
 The same option can also be used to set the seed of the hash function used for the [p]random_[com]det and average_[com]det rounding mode.
-This helps reproducing the behaviour of a program under Verrou.
+This helps reproducing the behavior of a program under Verrou.

 If this option is omitted, the pRNG is seeded with a value based on the current time and process id, so that it should change at each execution.